Fyuyko/Food-store/README.md

 # Food-store

-Tutorial Project on Creating a Dynamic Interface on a Page Using JS
+Project on Creating a Dynamic Interface on a Page Using JS